-Our net debt to adjusted EBITDA leverage ratio as of December 31, 2022 was 1.7:1, which is lower than our target of 2.5:1.
-As calculated under our credit facility covenant, our net debt to adjusted EBITDA leverage ratio as of December 31, 2022 was 1.6:1, which is well below the maximum leverage ratio allowed under the credit facility of 4.5:1.
+As of December 31, 2023, we had \$1.3 billion of cash on hand, which includes a portion of the proceeds from the sale of our LSEG shares.
+As a result, our net debt to adjusted EBITDA leverage ratio as of December 31, 2023 was 0.8:1, significantly lower than our target of 2.5:1.
+As calculated under our credit facility covenant, our net debt to adjusted EBITDA leverage ratio as of December 31, 2023 was 0.7:1, which is also well below the maximum leverage ratio allowed under the credit facility of 4.5:1.
+Our next scheduled debt maturity is in September 2024.

-We believe that our existing sources of liquidity will be sufficient to fund our expected 2023 cash requirements in the normal course of business.
+We believe that our existing sources of liquidity will be sufficient to fund our expected cash requirements in the normal course of business for the next 12 months.